Achievable logoAchievable logo

 Endocrine control

-The endocrine system regulates the digestive process by releasing hormones that act on specific target tissues throughout the gastrointestinal tract:
+The endocrine system regulates digestion by releasing hormones that act on specific target tissues in the gastrointestinal tract:

-• gastrin is secreted by G cells in the stomach, stimulating parietal cells to produce gastric acid that aids in digestion.
+• gastrin is secreted by G cells in the stomach and stimulates parietal cells to produce gastric acid, supporting digestion.

-• In response to the acidity of chyme entering the small intestine, secretin is released from duodenal S cells, prompting the pancreas and liver to secrete bicarbonate and bile, respectively.
+• When acidic chyme enters the small intestine, secretin is released from duodenal S cells.
+Secretin prompts the pancreas and liver to secrete bicarbonate and bile, respectively.

-• Similarly, cholecystokinin (CCK) is produced by I cells in the small intestine, which induces the gallbladder to contract and the pancreas to release digestive enzymes.
+• cholecystokinin (CCK) is produced by I cells in the small intestine.
+It causes the gallbladder to contract and stimulates the pancreas to release digestive enzymes.

-• Additionally, hormones such as glucagon-like peptide-1 (GLP-1) and peptide YY (PYY) help regulate satiety and slow gastric emptying, fine-tuning the overall digestive process.
+• Hormones such as glucagon-like peptide-1 (GLP-1) and peptide YY (PYY) help regulate satiety and slow gastric emptying, fine-tuning the overall digestive process.

 Nervous control